-To display a list of users that are in a group but do not have an account on the server, run python python mirroraccess.py sourceuser targetuser
+To display a list of users that are in a group but do not have an account on the server, run python checkusers.py.

 Group management

 To duplicate a specified user's group entries on behalf of another user, run python mirroraccess.py.
 The script adds the target user to all groups that the source user belongs to.
 Invoke the script as follows: